Daniel Martin Katz

 Associate Professor of Law

-Professor Katz is a scientist, technologist and law professor who applies an innovative polytechnic approach to teaching law - to help create lawyers for today's challenging legal job market.
+Professor Katz is a scientist, technologist and law professor who applies an innovative polytechnic approach to teaching law - to help create lawyers for today's changing legal job market.
 Both his scholarship and teaching integrate science, technology, engineering, and mathematics.

 Professor Katz's forward-thinking ideas helped to earn him acknowledgement in the 2013 Fastcase 50, an award which "recognizes 50 of the smartest, most courageous innovators, techies, visionaries, and leaders in the law."
 He was also named to the American Bar Association Journal's 2013 Class of "Legal Rebels," a prestigious group of change leaders in the legal profession.

 Professor Katz teaches Practice & Professionalism, E-Discovery, Legal Analytics, Legal Project Management + Legal Process Improvement and Civil Procedure at Chicago-Kent and spearheads new initiatives to teach law students how to leverage technology and entrepreneurship in their future legal careers.
 He joined Chicago-Kent in 2015 from Michigan State University College of Law, where he co-founded the ReInvent Law Laboratory, an innovative multi-disciplinary center that focused on the intersection of entrepreneurship, informatics, programming and design thinking to better understand, analyze and design the law.

 Professor Katz has published or forthcoming work in a wide variety of academic outlets, including Science, Plos One, Physica A and Artificial Intelligence & Law.
 In addition, his work has been published in legal journals including Emory Law Journal, Iowa Law Review, Illinois Law Review, Virginia Tax Review, Cornell Journal Of Law & Public Policy, Ohio State Law Journal, Journal Of Law & Politics, and Journal of Legal Education.
 Professor Katz is currently working on two book projects including an edited volume entitled Legal Informatics (Cambridge University Press - 2018 Forthcoming) and a book on technology + innovation in law.